-- Why merger control? - Effective competition shall be preserved. - If cartels are prohibited, but mergers not, cartel goals (e.g. to raise prices) would be implemented by concentration strategies. - Rules on merger only apply to external growth, not to internal growth. - Dominant positions or monopolies may also arise from success on the market (i.e. efficiencies).
+- Why merger control? - Effective competition shall be preserved. - If cartels are prohibited, but mergers not, cartel goals (e.g. to raise prices) would be implemented by concentration strategies. - The rules on merger only apply to external growth as opposed to internal growth.
+Therefore, it is absolutely possible that dominant positions or monopolies arise from success on the market.